The Substation

 The Substation (Chinese: 电力站) is Singapore's first independent contemporary arts centre.
 It was founded in 1990 by Kuo Pao Kun.
 The Substation is centrally located in the city's civic district and was the first building under the National Arts Council's "Arts Housing Scheme".
 It officially opened on 16 September 1990.
 The Substation is a non-profit organisation and registered Institution of Public Character in Singapore, which relies on financial and in-kind support from the general public, commercial organisations and government ministries to cover the costs of operating and developing arts & educational programmes.

-The Board is chaired by Chew Kheng Chuan.
+As an arts centre, The Substation closed in 2021 and has since transformed into an arts collective called "The Substation 2.0".

 History

 The site of The Substation, as its name suggests, was previously a power sub-station.
 The building dates from 1926.
 In 1950 the Public Utilities Board added a garden to house outdoor equipment.
 The sub-station ended its operations in the late 1970s and the building was left vacant.

 Throughout the 1980s, there was a consistent and unprecedented increase in government investment in the arts, an emergence of many art activities and capacities initiated by artists and art groups and a dramatic increase of global interest in the arts from Asia and Southeast Asia.
 Against such a backdrop, the Ministry of Community Development (which then included the arts and culture portfolio) explored ways to develop arts and culture in Singapore in the 1990s.
 In 1986, dramatist Kuo Pao Kun and Practice Performing Arts sent in a proposal for the conversion of the disused building to an arts center.
 It was accepted.
 Also in 1986, the building, together with the adjacent Tao Nan School (now the Peranakan Museum) and the shophouses along Armenian Street (now used by National Heritage Board), were earmarked for conservation under the Urban Redevelopment Authority's Civic and Cultural Master Plan.

 In 1989, the MCD officially invited Practice Performing Arts Centre Ltd to manage The Substation and put up funding of $1.07m for the building's renovation.
 In June 1990, the interior fittings and equipment installation works were undertaken, and The Substation officially opened on 16 September 1990.